 Tired and feeling like giving up.
-I have been in these moments before and I bet you, too.
+I have been in these moments before and I bet you too.
 In fact, it’s very human to feel this way.
-There’s a stupid quote saying, “Quitters never win.
+There’s a stupid quote saying, “quitters never win.
 And winners never quit”.
-Why did I say that’s a stupid advice?
-The reason for this is quite simple—there’s no point in being in a place where all you feel is just frustration, especially if you feel like you are capable of doing more than what you’re doing now.
-Apart from that, there’s possibility that you will turn into a toxic in the organisation.
+Why did I say that’s a bit of stupid advice?
+The reason is quite simple—there’s no point staying in a place where all you feel is just frustration, especially if you feel like you are capable of doing more than what you’re doing now.
+Also, there’s a possibility that you will turn into a toxic in the organization.

-This whole topic may sound very counterintuitive because people said it’s the mindset that we have to change (not the jobs/environment/majors/partners — whatsoever).
+This whole topic may sound very counterintuitive because people said it’s the mindset that we have to change.
+They say it’s not about the job nor environment.
 But let’s face it, quitting gives room for change.
-It can bring you a fresh start and eventually leads you to be more alive, happier and productive.
-Even though, this is not always the case, quitting also help you point to new ‘direction’ that you have never think before.
-Yet, on the other side, quitting sometimes doesn’t help at all.
-Sadly, there’s big chance that you still have a miserable job/life/partner even after you move on to the next ‘stage’.
+It can bring you a fresh start and eventually leads you to be happier and productive.
+Even though, this is not always the case, quitting also helps you point to a new direction that you may never think before.

 So how do we know the difference when to quit and when to stick?
 In The Dip, Seth Godin explains there are several easy signs that tell the difference:

-In the other side, there’s Cul-De-Sac which in French means “dead-end”.
+On the other side, there’s a Cul-De-Sac which in French means “dead-end”.
 Godin says this is a situation where you work and work and work but nothing much changes.
-To my understanding, this is the moment when you treat your job merely only as a job.
-Or the time, when you have the ‘employee’ mindset, the time when you just follow the rules and never be your best self at work because the situation won’t let you.
+This is the moment when you treat your job merely only as a job.
+Or the time when you own the ‘employee’ mindset and just go with the flow.

 Be Exceptional or Quit

-We’re all have different motivations at work, yet you have to understand that feeling tired, overworked, and stress are all normal.
-Those feelings will come and go no matter how much you truly love or passionate about your jobs.
-Your sense of purpose are the things that will make you move forward.
+We’re all have different motivations at work, yet you have to understand that feeling tired, overworked, and stress are all actually normal.
+Those feelings will come and go no matter how much you truly love or passionate about your job.
+Your sense of purpose is eventually the key that keeps you move forward.

-This writing also published on a Thrive Global by Arianna Huffington
+This writing also published on Arianna Huffington’s Thrive Global and updated here for comprehensiveness